- FRITZ!Box 7590

 - need network connections with a rate of 1 Gbit/s in the home network, for example to transmit several HD video streams at the same time.

 2 Connecting FRITZ!Boxes over powerline

-- you cannot use a network cable or wireless LAN to connect the FRITZ!Boxes directly.
+- cannot use a network cable to connect the FRITZ!Boxes directly.